waffle-iron/cucumber-spring-eclipselink/README.md

 The query returns only the entries specified in the BooleanExpression

-An odd finding: attempted to configure and use Author and Book Delegate classes via dependency injection.
+An odd finding: attempted to configure and use AuthorDelegate and BookDelegate classes via Spring dependency injection.
 This worked successfully everywhere except in the Author and Book classes.
-I have a feeling that this issue has something to do with Eclipselink's processing of the class, but I'm not sure.
-Will have to investigate in a different context.
+It turns out that the JPA Entity classes are not Spring beans managed by the Spring DI container, they are instead managed by the JPA container itself.
+I had hoped that I could use the AspectJ weaving technique to do the injection, from what I read in the documentation there was a suggestion that AspectJ weaving could do injection into instances not managed by the Spring container but I couldn't get that to work, and I don't know why, so that is worth further investigation.

+In addition I have attempted to configure CDI using a number of different CDI environments in particular the DeltaSpike environment.
+I couldn't actually get a fully working environment configured using DeltaSpike.
+What was interesting about running in the DeltaSpike environment is that the Spring Data JPA repository proxies seemed to be recognized and may actually work, so there appears to be some non-trivial interoperability between Spring Data JPA and CDI JPA and or Eclipselink JPA.

+What seems to be the underlying issue is the interoperability between the JPA container, and one or more of the DI containers.
+I am not actually sure if the JPA managed Entities can be treated as beans managed by any of the DI containers, that may be the problem.
+That said, I would have expected the AspectJ weaving to do the injection.
+I'll have to do a better job of sorting out how AspectJ weaving is supposed to work for non-Spring managed beans and what can be expected from it.